tkozakas/cnn-benchmark/README.md

-# OCR Model Benchmark
+# CNN Architecture Benchmark

 ## Project Goals

-This project aims to benchmark various OCR models to evaluate their performance in terms of accuracy, using various metrics, and training time.
+This project aims to benchmark various CNN architectures to evaluate their performance in terms of accuracy, using various metrics, and training time.
 The goal is to identify the best-performing model for text recognition trained on EMNIST datasets.
 The project will also explore the impact of different hyperparameters, such as learning rate, batch size, and architecture, on the model's performance.